debonet/es6pledges/README.md

 # es6pledges

-Cancellable Promises for Javascript ES6
+Releasable Promises for Javascript ES6

+(also known as "cancellable promises")

 ## USAGE